Explanation of the occurrence of a chargeback, with a detailed breakdown by type and prevention options

 1st Chargeback

-The customer queries a transaction with their card issuer by creating a chargeback.
+The customer initiates a chargeback by disputing a transaction with their card issuer.

 Arbitration

-At this stage, the parties involved - the bank, the cardholder, or the merchant - cannot resolve the dispute independently.
-Therefore, they ask the representative of the card scheme/network representative to intervene and decide (Visa, Mastercard, Discover, etc.).
+At this stage, the parties involved - the bank, the cardholder, and the merchant - cannot resolve the dispute independently.
+Therefore, they request intervention from the card network's representative to make a final decision.

 Flow

-The chargeback flow begins with the merchant deciding to either accept the chargeback or fight it through, representment - when the issuing bank reviews the merchant’s evidence and either cancels or supports the chargeback.
+The chargeback flow starts with the merchant deciding whether to accept or challenge the chargeback through representment.
+Representment occurs when the issuing bank reviews the merchant’s evidence to either cancel or support the chargeback.

-When a cardholder disputes a transaction with their issuing bank, the bank decides whether the customer has grounds to claim a chargeback.
+When a cardholder disputes a transaction with their issuing bank, the bank determines if the customer has valid grounds to claim a chargeback.

-If the chargeback request is granted, the bank notifies the acquiring bank, also known as the merchant’s bank, and debits the merchant’s account.
+If the chargeback request is granted, the bank notifies the merchant's acquiring bank and debits the merchant's account.

-The merchant can either accept the chargeback or fight it by resubmitting the payment along with a rebuttal letter and the necessary evidence to rebut the claims (this process is called representment).
+The merchant can either accept the chargeback or fight it by resubmitting the payment along with a rebuttal letter and necessary evidence to refute the claims (this process is called representment).

-The issuing bank will review the new evidence and decides.
-If they decide in favor of the merchants, the funds will be returned.
+The issuing bank reviews the new evidence and decide.
+If they rule in favor of the merchant, the funds will be returned.

-At this stage, any party dissatisfied with the decision can challenge it by initiating pre-arbitration proceedings.
-Most often, this happens when the issuing bank decides in favor of the merchant, but then receives new evidence that casts doubt on this decision.
+At this stage, any dissatisfied party can challenge the decision by initiating pre-arbitration proceedings.
+This often happens when the issuing bank initially rules in favor of the merchant but then receives new evidence that casts doubt on this decision.

 If neither party admits liability during pre-arbitration, the chargeback will proceed to arbitration.
-Here, the card network examines the evidence and makes a final decision, which cannot be further appealed.
-The losing party will be required to pay hundreds of dollars in
+Here, the card network examines the evidence and makes a final, not subject to appeal.
+The losing party will be required to pay substantial

 Glossary